dd-harp/ramp.xds/README.md

 **`ramp.xds`** is part of a suite of R packages developed to support RAMP:

 + **`ramp.xds`** is the core computational engine for simulation-based analytics.
-It includes a basic set of models -- enough to design, demonstrate and tests the basic features of modular software.
+It includes a basic set of models -- enough to design, verify, and demonstrate the basic features of modular software.

 +  [**`ramp.library`**](https://dd-harp.github.io/ramp.library/) is an extended library of stable code that has been tested and verified.
 It includes a large set of model families published in peer review that are not included in **`ramp.xds`** The ability to reuse code reduces the costs of replicating studies.
 Through this library, **`ramp.xds`** also supports nimble model building and analytics for other mosquito-borne pathogens.